ProgSys/pg_disatools/README.md

 ![gui image](https://raw.githubusercontent.com/ProgSys/pg_disatools/master/previews/TX2%20Editor%20v0.0.1%20alpha_preview.png)

-####TX2Converter.exe

-A command line tool which allows you to convert Disgaea PC *.TX2 textures into *.TGA (BGRA8888) or *.PNM (P3/P6 RBG888 No alpha) and back!
-Make a backup of your files before using this tool!!!

 # Disclaimer && License
 This tools are unofficial and they are not perfect and may have errors.
 I do not work for Nippon Ichi Software, Inc. or NIS America, Inc. .

 ## QT projects
-All the QT projects (whith use the Qt Librarys), requires the GNU LESSER GENERAL PUBLIC LICENSE.
+All the QT projects (whith use the Qt Librarys), require the GNU LESSER GENERAL PUBLIC LICENSE.
-The source code of these projects are located in the folder 'pg_disatools_gui'
+The source code of these projects are located in the folder 'src'

 ### GNU Lesser General Public License (LGPL)